Mulugeta Wami

 Mulugeta continued to improve over the marathon in 2009, first running 2:10:49 at the Los Angeles Marathon (fourth overall) then taking the Chuncheon Marathon title in a time of 2:09:50 hours.
-He returned to defend his Egmond Half title, but managed only fifth on that occasion.
+He returned to defend his Egmond Half title, but only managed a fifth-place finish.
 Two more bests came at the start of 2008 as he timed 59:55 minutes for fifth at the 20 van Alphen road race and 2:08:32 at the Paris Marathon, finishing sixth overall.
 He also failed to retain his title in Chuncheon, managing a lacklustre 2:13:07 hours.
 He was only marginally faster (2:12:55) at the JoongAng Seoul Marathon – his only race of 2011.

 Although he was sixth at the 2012 Amsterdam Marathon, he achieved a best of 2:07:11 hours.
 A run of 2:10:40 was only enough for tenth at the 2013 Seoul International Marathon, but his first victory over the distance followed at the lower profile Ljubljana Marathon in October.